sealerio/sealer.cool/src/docs/getting-started/using-clusterfile.md

 ## Overwrite CMD support

-This case show you how to use `cmd` fields of Clusterfile to overwrite cloud image startup.
+This case show you how to use `cmd` fields of Clusterfile to overwrite ClusterImage startup.

 Kubefile: